 OPA1 (OPA1, Mitochondrial Dynamin Like GTPase) is a Protein Coding gene.
-Diseases associated with OPA1 include Behr Syndrome and Optic Atrophy 1.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Glucose / Energy Metabolism.
-GO annotations related to this gene include GTP binding and magnesium ion binding.
+Diseases associated with OPA1 include Optic Atrophy 1 and Mitochondrial Dna Depletion Syndrome 14.
+Among its related pathways are Apoptosis and Autophagy and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include GTP binding and magnesium ion binding.

 UniProtKB/Swiss-Prot for OPA1 Gene